-Increasingly, the top analytical positions in government, NGOs and consultancies require doctoral training.
+Top analytical positions in government, NGOs and consultancies benefit from employees with doctoral training.
 Approximately half of our graduates hold such positions, directly linking the study of public policy to its practice.
 Others have taken up academic careers in schools of public policy, departments of political science or multidisciplinary programs — helping to shape the analytical frontiers of public policy in Canada and abroad.

-The PhD Public Policy comprises four single-semester required courses, two electives, a comprehensive exam, a research seminar and a thesis.
+The PhD Public Policy comprises four single-semester required courses, three electives, a comprehensive exam, a research seminar and a thesis.
 It can be completed within five years of full-time study.

 Please see the Graduate Calendar for detailed information on the degree structure.

 Information on Admissions

 Please see the Graduate Calendar for admission requirements.

 For an estimate of tuition fees, please use the fee estimate calculator.